Top TCM Ingredients for Immune Tea

 Preparation Methods

-For a soothing green onion tea, chop fresh scallions and simmer them in water with lemon juice, lemon zest, a cinnamon stick, and ginger for about 10 minutes.
-Add tea bags and honey to taste for a comforting, immune-supporting drink.
+For the green onion tea, I just chop up some fresh scallions and simmer them in water with a little lemon juice, ginger, and a cinnamon stick for about 10 minutes.
+Then I might add a regular tea bag and some honey.
+It’s surprisingly comforting.

-If you prefer orange peel tea, you can use fresh or dried peel.
-For fresh tea, slice organic orange peel (removing the bitter white pith) and steep it with a cinnamon stick in boiling water for 10 minutes.
-To make dried orange peel tea, bake the peels at 212°F (100°C) for two hours until they curl and dry.
+For orange peel tea, you can use fresh or dried peels.
+If I’m using fresh, I make sure to get an organic orange, slice off the peel (trying to avoid the bitter white part), and steep it with a cinnamon stick in boiling water.
+To dry them myself, I just bake the peels at a low temperature for a couple of hours until they curl up.

 Additional Health Benefits

-Beyond immunity, these ingredients offer digestive support.
-Orange peel has been used in TCM for centuries to aid digestion, reduce bloating, and clear phlegm.
-Sita Symonette explains:
+Beyond immunity, both of these are great for digestion.
+Orange peel has been used in TCM forever to help with bloating and clear up phlegm.

 "For hundreds of years, herbalists trained in Traditional Chinese Medicine use orange peel to improve digestion, relieve intestinal gas and bloating, and resolve phlegm.
 This peel acts primarily on the digestive and respiratory systems".